 Wiregrass Georgia Technical College provides equal educational opportunities to qualified students with documented disabilities.
 Assistance is available for students with physical or psychological disabilities or with learning disorders, including but not limited to attention deficit disorder, acquired brain injury, and specific learning disabilities.
 To receive services, students must self-disclose, request accommodations, and provide documentation that meets the guidelines set forth by the college and by the Technical College System of Georgia.
 Evaluations submitted as documentation must clearly indicate that a physical, psychological, or learning disorder is present and substantially limits one or more of the major life activities.
 For all types of disabilities, reasonable accommodations are provided in order to offset as much as possible the effect the disability may have on learning, classroom performance, and testing.
-Based on the students' documentation and a personal interview, an accommodation plan is developed by the Testing and Special Populations Coordinator.
+Based on the students' documentation and a personal interview, an accommodation plan is developed by the Special Populations Department.
 Accommodations may include, but are not limited to the following:

-- Assistive technology (e.g. magnification software, hearing amplification devices, electronic readers) - Extended time for tests (extended time is not allowed for course criteria that require time as part of the competency; for example, typing speed of 25 words per minute) - Note takers - · Preferred seating in classrooms - Permission to use audio tapes for classroom lectures - Sign language interpreters
+- Assistive technology (e.g. magnification software, hearing amplification devices, electronic readers) - Extended time for tests (extended time is not allowed for course criteria that require time as part of the competency; for example, typing speed of 25 words per minute) - Note takers - Preferred seating in classrooms - Permission to use audio tapes for classroom lectures - Sign language interpreters

-To request reasonable accommodations based on valid documentation or to schedule an appointment to receive additional information, students should contact the Testing and Special Populations Coordinator.
-If the coordinator is not available, students may contact the staff in the Testing Center.
+To request reasonable accommodations based on valid documentation or to schedule an appointment to receive additional information, students should contact the Special Populations Department.